 The Board of Directors and biographical information on each Director are detailed on pages 36 and 37 of the 2017 Annual Report.

-The Board consists of eight Directors, comprising the Chairman, two Executive Directors and five Independent Non-Executive Directors.
+The Board consists of seven Directors, comprising the Chairman, two Executive Directors and four Independent Non-Executive Directors.

 ||Date of appointment||Independent from Company|